-Public Domain: Why The U.S. Will Have Nothing To Offer Until 2019
+Public Domain: Why the USA Will Have Nothing to Offer Until 2019

 By Rachael O'Halloran